zhouyuan/OAP/oap-cache/oap/docs/Architect-Overview.md

 ### Indexing

 Users can use SQL DDL(create/drop/refresh/check/show index) to use indexing.
-Once users create indices using DDL, index files mainly composed of index data and statistics will be generated in a specific directory.
-When queries are executed, analyzing index files for boost performance is transparent to users.
+Once users create indices using DDL, index files are generated in a specific directory and mainly composed of index data and statistics.
+When queries are executed, analyzing index files to boost performance is transparent to users.

 - BTREE, BITMAP Index is an optimization that is widely used in traditional databases.
 We also adopt these two index types in the project.
 BTREE indexing is intended for datasets that have a lot of distinct values, and are distributed randomly, such as telephone numbers or ID numbers.
 BitMap index is intended for datasets with a limited total amount of distinct values, such as state or age.

-- Statistics are located in the Index file, after all the index data are written into the index file.
+- Statistics are located in the index file after all the index data are written into the index file.
 Sometimes, reading indices could bring extra cost for some queries.
-So we also support four statistics (MinMax, Bloom Filter, SampleBase and PartByValue) to help filter.
+So we also support 4 statistics (MinMax, Bloom Filter, SampleBase and PartByValue) to help filter.
 With statistics, we can make sure we only use indices if we can possibly improve the execution.

 ### Caching